jacpaysinger/azure-creatingVMs/README.md

 </p>

 <h1>Creating Virtual Machines (Windows and Linux) in Microsoft Azure; and Configuring NSGs. </h1>
 In this project, I'll demonstrate how to create two separate virtual machines in Microsoft Azure.
-I'll show how to configure the Network Security Groups to allow all web traffic to prepare the VMs for our honeypot. <br />
+I'll show how to configure the Network Security Groups (NSG) to allow all web traffic to prepare the VMs for our honeypot. <br />

 <h2>Environments and Technologies Used</h2>